rotty/rust-zmq/README.md

 Usage
 -----

-`rust-zmq` is a pretty straight forward port of the C API into Rust:
+`rust-zmq` is, for the most part, a pretty straight forward port of the C API into Rust:

 ```rust
 extern crate zmq;